General Theatre Auditions for the Department of Theatre & Dance’s Spring 2020 productions will take place on:

 Shakespeare’s beloved comedy investigates the madness and effervescence of finding love.
 When a corrupt and narcissistic duke takes hold of the kingdom, their citizens are forced to take refuge in the forest of Arden.
 But rather than serving as a land of exile, Arden transforms into a bastion for self-discovery, reflection and variation from socially imposed norms.

 - The 5th Annual New Plays Festival.
 Studio Production in the Acting Studio.
 April 15 – 19, 2020.
-Audition date in the Spring 2020 Semester TBA.
+There will be additional Auditions for the 5th NPF in the Spring 2020 Semester.
+TBA.